This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Check the amount of frost on the aloe vera plant.

-If the plant had just a touch of frost, we could remove the damaged leaves, which will usually recover quickly.
-If the whole plant has succumbed to the frost, it is probably time to get rid of it and start afresh with a new one.
+If the plant had just a touch of frost, we could remove the damaged leaves, which usually recover quickly.
+If the whole plant has succumbed to the ice, it is probably time to get rid of it and start afresh with a new one.

 Check the leaf color of the aloe vera plant.

-The only real way to know whether the damage done by a frost is fatal to your aloe vera plant is by examining its appearance.
-If the leaves have shriveled and turned a brownish color, but some remain green, there is a good chance they can be saved.
+The only natural way to know whether the damage done by a frost is fatal to your aloe vera plant is by examining its appearance.
+If the leaves have wilted and turned brown, but some remain green, there is a good chance they can be saved.

 Unfortunately, it is likely to be unrecoverable if the whole plant has turned brown after spending a significant amount of time in freezing conditions.

 The aloe vera plant is especially susceptible to damage from the cold due to its growing natural climate being warm.
-It is not biologically adapted to dealing with frosts due to its natural ability to retain a large quantity of water.
+It is not biologically adapted to dealing with frosts due to its natural ability to retain much water.

 This is why putting the plant aside and resisting watering it for a week or two if you suspect frost damage is a good idea.